 How Do I Connect?

-The following instructions explain how to connect remotely from Windows, Mac and Linux operating systems in order to transfer files or access Windows or Linux applications on COE remote-access servers or VCL.
+The following instructions explain how to connect remotely from Windows, Mac and Linux operating systems to Windows and Linux applications on RAS servers or in VCL.

 Instructions by Operating System